-The Duvall Visitor Center (DVC) is at the center of downtown activities.
-The DVC is run by a coalition of Duvall groups who have the common goal of providing a warm, inviting gathering place for visitors and local residents where people can learn about Duvall’s history and thriving business community.
-The DVC is jointly operated by the City of Duvall, the Duvall Chamber of Commerce, the Duvall Civic Club, the Duvall Foundation for the Arts, and Cascade Community Theater.
+The Duvall Visitor & Community Center (DVCC) is at the center of downtown activities.
+The DVCC is run by a coalition of Duvall groups who have the common goal of providing a warm, inviting gathering place for visitors and local residents where people can learn about Duvall’s history and thriving business community.
+The DVCC is jointly operated by the City of Duvall, the Duvall Chamber of Commerce, the Duvall Civic Club, the Duvall Foundation for the Arts, and Cascade Community Theater.
 The building contains treasures of Duvall’s heritage dating from the early 1900’s.

-Today the DVC serves as a place for people visiting Duvall and the Snoqualmie Valley to obtain brochures and information on local businesses and Chamber Members, points of interest, transportation routes, public trails, community events and more.
+Today the DVCC serves as a place for people visiting Duvall and the Snoqualmie Valley to obtain brochures and information on local businesses and Chamber Members, points of interest, transportation routes, public trails, community events and more.
 The large top floor is frequently rented to community groups and citizens for many different activities, including scout meetings, theater performances, business meetings, dance rehearsals, fund-raisers, vendor events and school functions.
 Visitors are welcomed with light refreshments such as cookies and water sponsored in 2017 by Windermere Duvall Living Room.
-Dedicated volunteers from the community staff the DVC year-round.
+Dedicated volunteers from the community staff the DVCC year-round.
 We offer opportunities to rent the Visitor Center space.

 Friday & Saturday, 10 a.m. – 4 p.m.